climacell/tomorrowio_r/README.md

 # tomorrowio_r

-Tomorrow.io Weather Data API R package
+Tomorrow.io Weather Data API R package.

+To read more about the underlying API, and get a license key see the [Tomorrow.io documentation](https://docs.tomorrow.io/).

 # Installation